Node.js Now Has TypeScript Type Stripping On By Default

 Despite keeping up better with my RSS feed reader lately, I still missed that Node.js v22.18.0 enables TypeScript type stripping by default!
 Apparently it has also been enabled in v24 since its initial release.

-This is great news, because it means that with some important caveats, it is now
+This is great news, because it means that with some important caveats, it is now possible to

-possible to run TypeScript natively in Node without needing to specify the --experimental-strip-types
+run TypeScript natively in Node without needing to specify the --experimental-strip-types

 flag.
-The caveats boil down to the fact that not every TypeScript language feature
+The caveats boil down to the fact that not every TypeScript language feature can be

 Luckily, in TypeScript v5.8 they introduced the --erasableSyntaxOnly option.
 This raises errors when you use one of these features that would cause Node.js to throw a JS parse error even after type stripping.